 Thinking about getting Botox for your wedding day?
-Beauty journalist Sam Jones embraces the needle
+Here’s everything you need to know pre-wedding botox as one of our editors embraces the needle…

 To Botox or not to Botox – that has been my beauty question for the past few years.
 Botulinum toxin type A – its fancy scientific name – has been on the beauty scene for the past 15 years, and yet I’ve never felt brave enough to try this wrinkle-smoothing injectable.

 However, recently I have noticed more of my friends are dabbling with it, and then my hairdresser, who looks incredible for his age, confessed he was a convert.

 After quizzing him intensely on whether it hurts and comparing that to the Fraxel laser I had on my chin (the most painful treatment I have ever had), I felt brave enough to cross the needle frontier and zap those ever-increasing frown lines and advancing crow’s feet.

 Firstly, I’d recommend finding an aesthetic practitioner that you like.
 This is key – look for someone with all the proper qualifications, a decent amount of experience and someone you feel comfortable with, as Botox is an intimate experience and you need to feel relaxed in their hands.

 As soon as I walked into Libbie Wallace’s office at EF MEDISPA‘s flagship clinic in Kensington, I relaxed; she was so friendly and chatty.
 A qualified specialist in Botox with over 20 years experience in aesthetics, she was funny and honest.

 She chatted about what my concerns were and explained how Botox works.
 It’s a muscle relaxant, i.e. the muscles relax, so perfect for around the eyes and forehead.

 She explained that she works to enhance the look of her patients and with their natural beauty, focusing on natural and subtle tweaks.
 So, no frozen faces here then!